 The Bottom Line on Managed WiFi and How Much a New WiFi Network Costs

 If your company is like most, your company now sees its WiFi network as mission-critical -- just as essential as a utility like electricity or running water.
 Realistically how long could your business function without its wireless network?

-If you answered not very long, then it’s crucial that you take your research and purchasing decision very seriously when it comes to making the right choice for your managed WiFi provider and WiFi as a service subscription.
+If you answered not very long, then it’s crucial that you take your research and purchasing decision very seriously when it comes to making the right choice for your next refresh or new deployment.